Published on

 });

-the background worker then gets the messages from redis channel and writes a log message:
+The background worker then gets the messages from Redis channel and writes a log message:

 using RedisPubSub.ServiceDefaults;